RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Finding Redundant Baselines
 -----------------------------------
-uvutils contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
+pyuvdata.utils contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
 Baselines are considered redundant if they are within a specified tolerance distance (default is 1 meter).

 The ``get_baseline_redundancies`` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
 If the ``with_conjugates`` option is selected, it will flip baselines such that ``u > 0``, or ``v > 0 if u = 0``, or ``w > 0 if u = v = 0``.
 In this case, a list of ``conjugates`` is returned as well, which contains indices for the baselines that were flipped for the redundant groups.
 In either mode of operation, this will only return baseline indices that are in the list passed in.